sixach/wp-block-faq/README.md

 Automatic installation is the easiest option — WordPress will handle the file transfer, and you won’t need to leave your web browser.
 To do an automatic install of the plugin, log in to your WordPress dashboard, navigate to the Plugins menu, and click “Add New.”

-In the search field type “Block Data Attribute”, then click “Search Plugins.”
+In the search field type “Block Data Attribute”, then click “Search Plugins”.
 Once you’ve found the plugin, you can view details about it such as the point release, rating, and description.
-Click “Install Now,” and WordPress will take it from there.
+Click “Install Now”, and WordPress will take it from there.

 ### Manual installation